hjwalt/flows/README.md

 # Flows

-Simple declarative and functional dataflow with Kafka.
+Simple declarative and functional dataflow with Kafka and RabbitMQ.

 ## Developing